pytek-io/website/reflect/information/targeted_users.md

 ### Other industries

 Reflect use is by no means limited to finance or tech companies.
-It would also be of great benefit to any organization that want to build apps or systems in Python.
+It would also be of great benefit to any organization that wants to build apps or systems in Python.
 In particular, it can be a lightweight alternative to existing ERP solutions, or the backbone of complex realtime systems.